Barzal scores in shootout, Islanders beat Flyers 3-2

 The Flyers outshot the Islanders 10-3 in the opening period and failed to convert on a 5-on-3 advantage for more than a minute late in the period.
 In the second, the Flyers had a 11-7 shots advantage, but Sorokin continued his stellar play.

 The Flyers were trying to rebound from a 6-1 road loss against the last-place Buffalo Sabres.
-But Philadelphia continued to slip further from the fourth and final playoff spot in the division currently held by the Boston Bruins.
+But Philadelphia continued to slip further from the fourth and final playoff spot in the division currently held by the Boston Bruins who are four points ahead of the Flyers with two games in hand.

+Flyers netminder Carter Hart made 22 saves, pleasing coach Alain Vigneault.
+The 22-year-old Hart has struggled in recent weeks and is 8-9-4 this season.

+“He played well tonight” Vigneault said. ”He did what we expect a goaltender to do and that’s give your team a chance.
+He did that.”

-All but one of the six games this season between the Islanders and Flyers have been decided by one goal.
-The Flyers are the only team to beat the Islanders in regulation at Nassau Coliseum, a 4-3 win on March 18.
-The Islanders are 3-2-1 overall against Flyers who return to Nassau Coliseum on April 8 before the teams meet for the last time on April 18 in Philadelphia.
+All but one of the six games between the Islanders and Flyers this season have been decided by one goal.
+The Flyers are the only team to beat the Islanders in regulation at Nassau Coliseum, a 4-3 victory on March 18.
+The Islanders are 3-2-1 against Flyers who return to Nassau Coliseum on April 8 before the teams meet for the last time on April 18 in Philadelphia.

 MILESTONE GAME